gary391/Duke-Java-course/Notes.md

 - We can achieve this introducing a  storage [List] - Something that can hold all the genes, and all the
   - operations can be performed using the storage[List].

+### Null in Java

+1. Meaning nothing or no object
+2. CSVRecord LargestSoFar = null; - This is how you initialize a variable.
+3. return null; - No such answer exist.
+4. if(largestSoFar == null)
+5. NullPointerException
+6. Special Null Type
+   7. Literal null has this type
+   8. Can be converted to any object type
+- Primitive Types - Cannot be null
+  - What are primitive type?
+    - int, double, char and boolean
+    - byte, short, long, float

+- Object Types: Can be null
+  - FileResource, String, CSVRecord, Pixel
+  - Anything with methods
+  - Any class you write is also an object type.